All of our content is written by humans, not robots. Learn More

 From a privacy perspective, TikTok also limits the amount of data it collects from younger users.
 TikTok’s definition of “younger users” is anyone below age 13.
 For such users, TikTok will collect only some types of personal information (username, password, and birthday) and technical information (IP addresses, device identifiers, network IDs).

 So, should you let your kids use TikTok?
 We don’t recommend it, but we also don’t advise against it.
-Ultimately, if you let your kids use TikTok, it’s your responsibility as parent or guardian to monitor how they use the app and to teach them how to safeguard themselves and their personal information.
+Ultimately, if you let your kids use TikTok, it’s your responsibility as a parent or guardian to monitor how they use the app and to teach them how to safeguard themselves and their personal information.

 Pro Tip: For more safety tips, we’ve created a guide for how parents can keep their kids safe online.